PetraGuy/CMEECourseWork/CMEEMiniProject/Documents/MiniProj3.md

 Different methods of standardization could be tried for the unsupervised methods, as well as other clustering algorithms which may be better able to model this data.

 All the variables were used in the decision tree, which may not be the best model.
-Rpart provides information on the importance of variables which could be used to ascertain which could be removed, and these may further improve the performance of the model.
+Rpart provides information on the importance of variables which can be used to ascertain which can be removed, and this might further improve the performance of the model.

 The decision tree model could be extended to include cross fold validation in order to give more robust predictions.
 Other species of \textit{Sorbus} could be modeled to see if the success was due to the specific morphological characteristics of the \textit{Soraria} subgenus and compare results for other subgenera.